cosmix/percy/README.md

-Percy is a fork of Percy.
+Percy is a fork of Cline.
+It adds a number of minor features and improvements that have long been reported on the Cline repo, but never got prioritised.
+It also does away with all the "commercial features" cline has been recently adding, e.g. accounts, telemetry, etc.